Please find below some key information for parents of children who are joining Early Years at Brentnall.

 - We work with a cycle of observation, assessment and planning in mind.
 Therefore we will observe the children daily during their time in continuous provision in order to see where he/she is currently at in their learning.
 We will observe them in the form of taking photographs using a school ipod/ipad which are stored securely within that child’s individual online file.
 These photographs are then linked to statements from the framework we work from ‘Early Years Outcomes.’
 This enables us to track your child’s development and provide them with engaging and enriching experiences, keeping in mind their next steps in learning.
 Please ask your child’s class teacher for a form to complete if you would like to sign up to Target Tracker and view your child’s observations at home.

 - As well as recording observations on Target Tracker, each week there will be three focus children.
 We ask that parents email any photos of children’s recent activities at home during this week and these will be added to the child’s paper profile.
-During this week further observations with a focus on observing the child in their play, teaching and the immediate outcome of this will also be recorded and added to the paper profile.
-The early years email address is email@example.com.
+During this week further observations will take place of the focus children in their play, which will be recorded onto their paper profile also.
+The early years email address is firstname.lastname@example.org.

 - We actively promote children’s independence and self-help skills at school.
 We recognise that children are very capable, therefore work with parents to encourage and enhance these skills.
 We promote and support children when addressing their own personal hygiene needs, however we do understand accidents can happen so please make sure your child always has a spare set of clothes in school so we are able to change them if necessary.
 With this in mind, please complete a changing consent letter (available from your child’s class teacher).

 - School uniform is: grey trousers/skirt, white polo shirt, burgundy jumper/cardigan (jumpers/cardigans with the school logo can be ordered through the school office) and black school shoes.